-'''

 lfs setstripe -c <stripe-count> <file>

-'''

-25.2.2 Changing Striping for a Subdirectory
+24.3.1 Changing Striping for a Subdirectory

-In a directory, the lfs setstripe command sets a default striping configuration for files created in the directory.
-The usage is the same as lfs setstripe for a regular file, except that the directory must exist prior to setting the default striping configuration.
+In a directory, the 1fs setstripe command sets a default striping configuration for files created in the directory.
+The usage is the same as 1fs setstripe for a regular file, except that the directory must exist prior to setting the default striping configuration.
 If a file is created in a directory with a default stripe configuration (without otherwise specifying striping), Lustre uses those striping parameters instead of the file system default for the new file.